rjrajnish/PHOTOGRID/README.md

-# chatcat
+# photogrid
-chatcat project is nodejs based with express framework.
+photogrid project is nodejs based with express framework.